sitespeedio/onlinetest/README.md

 If you are on Linux you need to run `sudo modprobe ifb numifbs=1` to be able to set different connectivites inside of Docker.
 On Mac you can only run native connectivity when you run inside of Docker.

-To deploy on a server you should check production setup.
+To deploy on a server you should [check the production setup](https://github.com/sitespeedio/onlinetest?tab=readme-ov-file#setup-for-production).

 ### Configuration

+The **[.env.example](https://github.com/sitespeedio/onlinetest/blob/main/.env.example)** has the configuration that you usually needs to change/configure between different environment.
+If you use the .env file, it will automatically be picked up.

 You can configure everything that you are used to configure with sitespeed.io + more.
 The server and the testrunner takes `--config /path/to/file`.

-You can also use the **[.env](https://github.com/sitespeedio/onlinetest/blob/main/.env)** file for some common configuration to setup the server/testrunner.

 ### Change which pages/URLs you can test
 There's a regular expression that validates the domain of the URL that you want to test.
 You can use this to make sure a public instance only can tests pages on your web sites.